Food at The Malabar

 Click to view our Tea Menu

-Breakfast is served in the dining room around a large communal table at a time that best suits you.
+Breakfast is served in the dining room at a time that best suits you.
 We offer our Malabar house blend loose-leaf tea, freshly ground coffee, traditional Indian lassi as well as seasonal juices, home made bread, porridge and granola with yoghurt and compote.
 An alternative to a Full English is our Cumbrian Fell breakfast that includes wild boar bacon and venison sausages.
 Breakfast at The Malabar is a leisurely affair and you are welcome to linger around the table as long as you like and on warm days breakfast can be served outside in the garden.

 Click to view a sample breakfast menu

 We can recommend many options for dinner either locally or further afield and will be happy to make reservations for you and help with transport if required.
 Booking ahead for all of the following is recommended.